Reviewed by

 Frequently Asked Questions (FAQs)

-How to draft a reply to a trademark objection?
+How does an applicant draft a reply to a trademark objection?

 +